ziagham/Sample-Microservices/README.md

 ### Future works
-For future works, to better manage and integrate requests, Api-Gateway (e.g, Ocelot, Azure Api Management) can be used.
+Api-Gateway (e.g, Ocelot, Azure Api-Management) can also be used for better manage and integrate requests.